UprootSecurity

 Certified Identity and Access Manager (CIAM) Certification Insights

-The Certified Identity and Access Manager (CIAM®) from IMI is a vendor-neutral credential designed for identity professionals.
+The Certified Identity and Access Manager (CIAM®) from the Identity Management Institute (IMI) is a vendor-neutral credential designed for identity professionals.
 To earn it, you need IMI membership, pass a 100-question exam with at least 70%, and gain 40 points through professional experience, education, or other certifications.

 This certification is ideal for anyone managing multiple CIAM systems, aiming to specialize in identity governance, or looking to boost career credibility.
 It provides practical knowledge that applies across platforms and enterprise environments.